dart-lang/site-www/src/_tutorials/language/futures.md

 ## What is a Future? {#what-is-a-future}

-A Future represents an asynchronous operation that, optionally, returns a value.
+A Future represents an asynchronous operation that returns a value (which can be `void`).
 When a function that returns a Future is invoked, two things happen:

 1. The function queues up work to be done and returns an uncompleted Future object.
-1. Later, when the operation is finished, the Future object completes, often with some value (or with an error, or nothing at all; we'll discuss that later).
+1. Later, when the operation is finished, the Future object completes with a value or with an error.

-To schedule code that depends on a Future, you have two options:
+When writing code that depends on a Future, you have two options:

 * Use `async` and `await`
 * Use the Future API